pineboat/pineboat.github.io/content/post/javascript_promise_is_future.md

 >`then` returns a promise, even if the callback passed to `then` returns a literal value.
 That's why you are able to chain on `then`

-**Exception**:
+### Streams are Exceptions

-Final catch in this pattern of re-using promise results.
-This is related to network responses.
-I'm using [jsonPlaceholder](https://jsonplaceholder.typicode.com/) service, which is a free API available without any registration, for you to try some samples.
-It returns an `id`, `userId` and `title`.
+Final catch in this pattern of re-using promise results is related to network responses.
+I'm using [jsonPlaceholder](https://jsonplaceholder.typicode.com/) service, which is a free mock API available without any registration, for you to try  It returns `id`, `userId` and `title`.

 See what happens when you use the response object a second time:
 ```js